-- Franklin argued that when a certain amount of charge is produced on one body in a process, an equal amount of opposite type of charge is produced on another body. - The positive and negative are treated algebraically so that during any process the net change in the amount of produced charge is 0. - When you comb your hair with a plastic comb, the comb acquires a negative charge and the hair an equal amount of positive charge. - This is the law of conservation of electric charge. - The net amount of electric charge produced in any process is ZERO!! - If one object or one region of space acquires a positive charge, then an equal amount of negative charge will be found in neighboring areas or objects. - No violations have ever been observed. - This conservation law is as firmly established as that of energy or momentum.
+- Franklin argued that when a certain amount of charge is produced on one body in a process, an equal amount of opposite type of charge is produced on another body. - The positive and negative are treated algebraically so that at any time in the process the net change in the amount of produced charge is 0. - When you comb your hair with a plastic comb, the comb acquires a negative charge and the hair an equal amount of positive charge. - This is the law of conservation of electric charge. - The net amount of electric charge produced in any process is ZERO!! - No net electric charge can be created or destroyed - If one object or one region of the space acquires a positive charge, then an • equal amount of negative charge will be found in neighboring areas or objects. - No violations have ever been observed. - This conservation law is as firmly established as that of energy or momentum.